Salida Club Staff

 Scotty Hughes - Tech Coordinator & Teen Program Staff

 Having had mentors and groups that helped me in my younger years, I wanted to give back to the community, and I love working with kids, making sure that they have an opportunity to better themselves and simply be themselves.
 The Boys and Girls Clubs provide a safe place for kids to go after school, which helps out families; with all the great opportunities the Club has to offer, it's a win-win for all.
 Back in 1984 in California, I was a BGC kid myself; not only was I able to make friends in the new town we had just moved to, but they even offered break dancing lessons!

 I grew up on a farm in Maryland and later attended art school at NYU, CU-Boulder and Naropa University; my artwork has been featured in numerous solo and group exhibits and my writing has been published in books and journals.
 My love for teaching children led me to working at the Boys and Girls Clubs, a fun and healthy organization where the voice of local youth is heard and respected.
 The Club offers me a meaningful role in the community and a place to share my passions for art, laughter and nature.

 My position here at the Club is unique, because I get to do a variety of things at the Club.
-I began here through a year of service with AmeriCorps and feel it's a great organization that focuses on guiding children to become responsible citizens.
+I began here through a year of service with AmeriCorps, moving then to a Generalist position, and now to Interim Senior Program Director.
+I feel it's a great organization that focuses on guiding children to become responsible citizens.
 I chose to move to Salida from Miami after biking across the country in support of affordable housing and falling in love with Colorado.

 Matt Sweeney - Sports & Fitness Coordinator